-Ragone plot – Electrochemistry & Battery – Application Note 6Latest updated: May 6, 2020
+Constant power technique and Ragone plot – Electrochemistry & Battery – Application Note 6Latest updated: August 26, 2021

 Both primary and secondary batteries are often tested in terms of energy and power density, as well as, the relationship between the two.
 Ragone plot is a well accepted way to display it.
 Application note #6 discusses how to use the Constant Power Discharge (CPW) technique available in EC-lab and BT-lab software for Bio-Logic potentiostats-galvanostats-ZRAs and battery cyclers, to obtain this data in a quick and user-friendly manner.